Astros vs. Dodgers Player Props Betting Odds

 Bregman Stats

-- Bregman has nine doubles, two triples, 10 home runs, 39 walks and 44 RBI (71 total hits).
-He's also swiped four bases.
+- Bregman has 73 hits with 10 doubles, two triples, 11 home runs and 41 walks.
+He has driven in 48 runs with four stolen bases.

 Bregman Recent Games